implydata/learn-druid/README.md

 [**Apache Druid**](https://druid.apache.org/): The currently released version of Apache Druid by default.

 You can use the web console to monitor ingestion tasks, compare query results, and more.
 To learn about the Druid web console, see [Web console](https://druid.apache.org/docs/latest/operations/web-console).

-The Docker Compose environment exposes the Druid web console at:
+*  The Druid web console is exposed at:

    http://localhost:8888